Flexiblefabric/Tien-Len/README.md

 pip install -e .
 ```

-After installation launch the Pygame GUI with `tien-len`.
+After installation launch the Pygame GUI with `tien-len` or start the CLI via `tien-len-cli`.

 ## CLI version